Azure/azure-functions-kafka-extension/samples/javascript/README.md

 ### Modify function.json_ and local.settings.json

-If you want to use `UsersTriggerMany` sample, rename `UsersTriggerMany/function.json_` to `UsersTriggerMany/function.json` then Azure Functions Runtime will detect the function.
+If you want to use the `UsersTriggerMany` sample, rename `UsersTriggerMany/function.json_` to `UsersTriggerMany/function.json`.
+This allows the Azure Functions Runtime to detect the function.

-Then copy `local.settings.json.example` to `local.settings.json` and configure your ccloud environment.
+Then copy `local.settings.json.example` to `local.settings.json` and configure your [ccloud](https://docs.confluent.io/current/cloud/cli/index.html) environment.

 ### Modify UsersTriggerMany/function.json (Windows user only)